The Best Muhammad Ali Poems, Songs, Epigrams, Quotes, Jokes, Anecdotes, Nicknames and Trivia

 In 1964, at age 22, Cassius Clay prepared to meet world heavyweight

-champion Sonny Liston in a title match.
-Liston was a 7-1 favorite.
-Clay was a
+champion Sonny in a title match.
+Liston was an overwhelming 8-1 favorite; some

 brash underdog trying to make a name for himself.
 It was at this time that he